camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 The table above displays the most represented so let's go with these.

 # Applying Function
-I filtered for the specific exercises we declared above in the "gym_stats" and then applied the function we created to each of the three.
+I filtered for the specific exercises declared above in the "gym_stats" and then applied the function I created to each of the three.
 Here is example data from Carter Extension: <br>
 <img width="278" height="220" alt="image" src="https://github.com/user-attachments/assets/57c675eb-fb51-433b-9e7e-16cb5f3dad55" /> <br>
-Looking at this table, we see that the workouts completed in December were correctly labeled as non-intensive and thus volume focused.
+As shown in the table, the workouts completed in December were correctly labeled as non-intensive and thus volume focused.
 The opposite applies for the bottom five rows in the image.
 Along with this, the second set of "Carter Extension" on December 5th was labeled as progressive overload.
 This is correct because the exercise was completed with a new heaviest (maximum) weight for that lift, confirming the function correctly identifies this as a progressive overload event.

 # Training the Dataset
 I created a new DataFrame that only includes our target exercises: Carter Extension, Lat Pulldown, and Chest Press.
-Using this...
+From this new DataFrame,

 I established the independent variable (X) as the intensity column as it is the factor I am testing. <br>
 The dependent variable (y) is the Progressive Overload column as it is the factor I want to predict. <br>